Midnight Tides: Plot summary

-The Tiste Edur tribes are set to meet with a delegation from the Kingdom of Lether to negotiate a treaty.
+In the wake of a great battle between the K'Chain Che'Malle and an alliance of Tiste Andii and Tiste Edur; the former led by Silchas Ruin, brother to Anomander rake, and the latter led by Scabandari, who is then named Bloodeye by Silchas.
+Whilst, both of the Tiste factions bore egregious losses in the battle, the Tiste Andii had the harder task, and thus vastly fewer of them survived, and Scabandari then betrays Silchas, stabbing him in the back and having the surviving Tiste Andii killed, lest they pose a threat in the millennia to come.
+Millennia later, the Tiste Edur tribes, united by the Warlock King, are set to meet with a delegation from the Kingdom of Lether to negotiate a treaty.
 Meanwhile, the city of Lether is preparing for the fulfilment of a prophecy that declares the King will become Emperor at the Seventh Closure.

-To consolidate his power, the Warlock King sends Trull Sengar and his brothers—Fear, Binadas, and Rhulad—on a quest to recover a sword.
-When they locate the sword, they are attacked by a tribe of Soletaken.
+To increase his power, and enable him to challenge the Letherii, the Warlock King sends Trull Sengar and his brothers—Fear, Binadas, and Rhulad—on a quest to recover a sword.
+When they locate the sword, they are attacked by a tribe of Soletaken wolves, called the Jheck.
 During the skirmish, Rhulad takes up the sword and is killed while wielding it.
-The Sengar brothers return with Rhulad's corpse, but the body refuses to relinquish the sword, sparking a feud between the Warlock King and the Sengar family.
+The Sengar brothers then flee the northern wastes, harried by the Jheck throughout much of their journey.
+They return with Rhulad's corpse, but the body refuses to relinquish the sword, sparking a feud between the Warlock King and the Sengar family.

-As Rhulad's body is prepared for its funeral, he is resurrected through the machinations of the Crippled God.
-Regaining his sanity, Rhulad seizes control over the Edur, expels the Letherii delegation, and begins preparing for war.
-Meanwhile, Hull Beddict remains behind and swears allegiance to Rhulad.
+As Rhulad's body is prepared for its funeral, he is resurrected through the machinations of the Crippled God, and hence becomes his servant.
+Rhulad then deposes the Warlock King, seizes control over the Edur, expels the Letherii delegation, and begins preparing for war.
+Meanwhile, Hull Beddict, who used to serve the Letherii, but was betrayed by them, remains behind and swears allegiance to Rhulad, advising him in his new war.